opensource-force/hackathon/README.md

 ## Metadata

-Start date: August 1 00:00:00 UTC (tentative)
+Start date: August 5 00:00:00 UTC (tentative)

-Project: Some sort of API or CLI tool (subject to change)

-## Guidelines

-- ⚠️ In Development ⚠️
+Project: An API for managing a online forum

+### Requirements:

+- Must have disk-persistent storage
+- Must support GET, POST, and DELETE HTTP requests
+- Must have posts with title, author, and body
+- Must have comments with author and body

 ## Getting Started